monjurmorshed793/SOFPL/README.md

 To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
 Consult the [Setting up Continuous Integration][] page for more information.

+## Configuration for SOFPL project

+### Development Environment and Operating system

+Any os is supported.
+Hazelcast, sonar and other docker images are needed to run the project successfully.
+Windows 10 has an issue for docker, so restart docker when images are not pulled.
+It is not recommended to use docker-toolbox.
+It is not tested yet.
+If previously docker tool box was installed, please remove the DOCKER\_\*\*\*\* from the users path from windows advanced option.

+### Configuration of Oracle 18C database

+Oracle can be used from either docker or complete system installation.
+For docker, please refer to oracle docker page.

+#### Windows Based System

+Perform the following command for configuring oracle database.
+Please note, it is recommended that Oracle 18C is installed in the system.
+Also, install as desktop based db.

+    sqlplus /nolog
+    connect / as sysdba
+    create user db_iums_sofpl identified by ig100;
+    grant all privileges to db_iums_sofpl;

+Here we are using <b>db_iums_sofpl</b> as the database name and password <b>ig100</b>

+#### Unix Based System

+Please see the oracle command reference for windows.

 [jhipster homepage and latest documentation]: https://www.jhipster.tech
 [jhipster 5.8.1 archive]: https://www.jhipster.tech/documentation-archive/v5.8.1
 [using jhipster in development]: https://www.jhipster.tech/documentation-archive/v5.8.1/development/